LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 ## Tests

-After changing the whole creation of the user logic we need to also change the tests and add a new one for the registration.
+After changing the users' creation logic, we must also change the tests and add a new one for the registration.
 But first, let's add a setting that our Seeders would always be run.

 **tests/TestCase.php**:
 ```php